kwakwaversal/vagrant-aws-example/README.md

 # Summary
 To refamiliarise myself with [Vagrant](https://www.vagrantup.com/) and [Amazon Web Services](https://aws.amazon.com/) I wanted to write a `Vagrantfile` to automatically build a basic EC2 instance.
 References that I used to complete this task exist at the foot of this README.

+This is not a complete tutorial for deploying an AWS instance.
+This assumes you know how to use AWS to create a user in IAM, create your private key pair, and create a network policy to secure an instance.

 N.B., My development machine is a Windows 10 laptop, so some instructions will be specific to that OS.

 # Usage